 Using capitalization to improve a creative writing.

-Capitalization of words in the middle of a sentence is a form of literary device.
-One reason fiction writers sometimes circumvents conventional writing standard, is to evoke certain emotion or reaction from a reader.
-So by breaching the strict rules of capitalization, a writer can also create a desired impression in a reader.
+Capitalization of words in the middle of a sentence is a form of literary device used by fiction writers to evoke emotional reaction from their reader.

 Lorrie Moore is a famous for stylistic use of capitalization, in reviewing her, David Gate of New York Times stated that, she’s “one of the all-time great deployers of the exclamation point,” she does this mostly by using capitalization.